yogidevendra/docs/docs/beginner.md

 Here, a _Configuration_ object containing all the appropriate settings of properties and attributes for the application is created by parsing the default `properties.xml` file, a new _Application_ object is created and configured and finally a controller used for timed execution of the application.
-This approach, though useful to uncover shallow bugs, has one glaring deficiency -- it does not check the results in any way as most unit tests do.
+This approach, though occasionally useful to uncover shallow bugs, has one glaring deficiency &ndash; it does not check the results in any way as most unit tests do.
+We strongly recommend avoiding this usage pattern.

-One way of remedying the situation is to write data to some storage system that can then be queried for verification.
+A far better (and recommended) approach is to write data to some storage system that can then be queried for verification.
 An example of this approach is [here](https://github.com/DataTorrent/examples/blob/master/tutorials/fileOutput/src/test/java/com/example/fileOutput/ApplicationTest.java) and looks like this: